WHAT CAN I EXPECT?

 • Free-will Offering, and Greeting: At our particular church, we "pause the service" in order to get up from our seats to place (financial) offerings in a communal basket, and at the same time we casually (and some may say enthusiastically) greet one another.

-• Holy Communion: We celebrate the Lord's Supper almost every Sunday.
+• Holy Communion: We celebrate the Lord's Supper regularly on the first, third, and fifth Sundays of each month.
 Before receiving this sacrament in worship, we ask any visitor to please speak with the pastor.
 (See the column, below, about the Eucharist which explains this further.)

 • Blessing: At the end of the service, we hear a beautiful assurance of God’s care for us, his guidance and his love.